 The L.A.
 Care PQI Interrater Reliability (IRR) evaluation, set forth in P&P QI-32 PQI IRR, is an established process for case reviewer testing, evaluation, and monitoring to improve the consistency and accuracy of the application of review criteria in the leveling and final reporting of PQI.
-The IRR review criteria are further enhanced for fiscal year 2021-2022 adding two (2) new reviews to assess appropriate and relevant medical records and/or provider responses are collected and reviewed and PQI reviews are appropriately and comprehensively addressing member concerns.
-All PQI cases closed/leveled by PQI nurse reviewers are subject to IRR review at least quarterly by clinical staff (i.e., Senior Manager Provider Quality, Chief of Equity and Quality Medical Director or CMO designee(s).
+All PQI cases closed/leveled by PQI nurse reviewers are subject to IRR review at least quarterly by clinical staff (i.e., Senior Manager Provider Quality, Quality Medical Director or CMO designee(s).
 IRR results are reviewed with all PQI reviewers to identify system/process improvement needs and/or identify the needs for individual/group education.